JugBones/Pushin-P2P/README.md

-# CompNetwork Assignment L4BC
+# pushin p2p

 <h3 align="center">
-Hi there, We're L4BC</a> 👋
+Hi there, We're L4BC and this is our Computer Networks project</a> 👋
 </h3>

-## 📝 The purpose of this project is :
+## 📝 The purpose of pushin p2p is :

 - Creating P2P Protocol on top of the UDP
 - Simulating packet loss of data